xbeat/Machine-Learning/README.md

 Introduction to TF-IDF Vectorizer

 TF-IDF (Term Frequency-Inverse Document Frequency) is a numerical statistic used to reflect the importance of words in a document within a collection or corpus.
 The TF-IDF Vectorizer transforms text into a vector representation, making it suitable for machine learning algorithms.
 This technique is widely used in information retrieval and text mining.

+## Boosting Model Accuracy with Self-Training

+Introduction to Semi-Supervised Learning

+Semi-supervised learning (SSL) is a machine learning paradigm that leverages both labeled and unlabeled data.
+This approach is particularly useful when labeled data is scarce or expensive to obtain.
+SSL aims to improve model performance by utilizing the abundant unlabeled data alongside a limited amount of labeled data.

 ## Comparing Python and C++ for Object-Oriented Programming